Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 See my Top Life Jacket Pick on my Kayak Fishing Life Jacket Gear Page!

-For kayaking, there are kayak specific life jackets that are super comfortable to wear all day long!
+For kayaking, there are kayak-specific life jackets that are super comfortable to wear all day long!
 I can recall wearing those chafing orange ones as a kid and hated them!
-You’ll have no fun wearing a PFD that isn’t comfortable for you while kayaking!
+You’ll have no fun wearing a PFD that isn’t comfortable while kayaking!

-Wear a good quality kayaking PFD.
-They have a high back that rides above the seatback, and they fit you nicely.
+Wear a good-quality kayaking PFD.
+They have a high back that rides above the seatback, and they fit nicely.
 Best of all, you won’t even notice you have a PFD on after a while!

-PFD’s are now categorized by Levels.
+PFDs are now categorized by Levels.
 Level 50, 70, 100, and 150.
-Higher Level numbers generally offer greater flotation, turning, and stability in the water.
+Higher-level numbers generally offer greater water flotation, turning, and stability.

 Fisherman With No Life Jacket